The Best Insurance for Electricians & Electrical Contractors

 While many claims are not the fault of the policyholder, the number of claims filed against a business over time is often a factor in how insurance companies set their rates.
 In some cases, a track record of claims is an indication that the business is riskier to insure, and carriers adjust premiums accordingly.

-E&O liability claims may be especially concerning for insurers because this could indicate that the company is generally negligent or sloppy in its work.
+E&O liability claims—also known as professional liability—may be especially concerning for insurers because they indicate professional negligence, such as a design error or faulty advice that leads to financial losses for a client.
 Similarly, a company with numerous auto accidents may see increased premiums as a result.
 A high volume of workers’ comp or employment practices liability claims can suggest that worker safety and HR practices are consistent problems that could produce future claims.

 Conversely, a limited history of claims can work in policyholders’ favor.
 Some insurers offer discounts or lower premiums for policies after certain periods without a claim.